renatomaia/luavararg/doc/manual.md

 #### `f (nil [, i])`
 Returns the position and the value next to position `i`.
-If `i` indicates the last value in the captured vararg, then no values are returned.
+If `i` indicates the last value captured, then no values are returned.
 If `i` is absent, it is assumed to be 0.
 This usage pattern allow that the construction